 We all perceive time differently.
 We all have a different fundamental definition of what it means to be human.
 We all interface with a reality that we barely understand.

-Whether the answers lie within our own consciousness, in the vast infinitude of space or are awaiting discovery in the form of archaeological digs and dark matter studies, philosophy is central to understanding our own human nature.
+Whether the answers lie within our own consciousness, in the vast infinitude of space or in the subatomic world, philosophy is central to understanding our own human nature.

 We're enamored with the workings of our own cognizance, be it surface-level thought or sub-surface consciousness.
 Today, it's easy to take our subconsciousness for granted, but in reality, it's the primary driver of all we do.

-By understanding how the mind works, we can better position ourselves to learn much more about our own human nature.
-With the rampant evolution of technology, we're also gaining insights like never before, insights seeking to confirm that there's much more at play than we realize.
+By understanding how the mind works [hardware and software], we can better position ourselves to learn much more about our own human nature.
+With the rampant evolution of neurotechnology, we're also gaining insights like never before, insights seeking to confirm that there's much more at play than we realize.

 Like the mind, the body has its share of unknowns.